microsoft/WhatTheHack/999-SAPonAzure/Student/07-PowerQuery.md

-Generate self-service sales report from SAP system.
-Option 1: Extract sales data from SAP system to ADLS and generate analytics  report using power BI /Synapse.
-Option 2:  Generate self-service sales report using direct query to SAP  HANA system.
+Mango Inc is a manufacturing company planning to modernize IT infrastructure.
+As a part of that efforts, they want to Generate self-service report from SAP HANA DB tables using Microsoft power BI desktop clients and apps for visualization and analysis purpose.
+This exercise includes connecting power BI desktop client to HANA DB using direct query with DB user and password, Extract the required tables using semantic SQL query and Generate self-service Job status report using direct custom query to SAP system.